Lazyt3ch/reactjs-random-users/README.md

     *   All of the components and helper functions were rewritten in TypeScript.
     *   Redux was added as part of Redux Toolkit.

-*   When `id` is specified among the properties to be retrieved, some user IDs returned by RandomUser.me are empty:
+*   When `id` is specified among the properties to be retrieved, some user IDs returned by RandomUser.me are empty/null:

     `id: {name: "", value: null}`